wri/cities-heat-workspace/README.md

 # cities-heat-workspace - Building Height Comparison

-**A brief description of what this project does and who it's for:**
 This project utilizes the Raster Cell Center Approach to compare building heights accurately within a specified area of interest.
 It is designed for urban planners, geospatial analysts, and researchers interested in urban morphology and building height discrepancies.

 ## Description of the Method